 Henry Wadsworth Longfellow

-Henry Wadsworth Longfellow was a prominent 19th-century American poet and educator.
-He is known for his lyric poetry and was one of the five Fireside Poets.
-Longfellow's works include 'Paul Revere's Ride,' 'The Song of Hiawatha,' and 'Evangeline.'
-He was also the first American to translate Dante Alighieri's 'Divine Comedy' and was one of the most popular poets of his time.
+Henry Wadsworth Longfellow was an American poet and educator.
+He is known for works such as 'Paul Revere's Ride', 'The Song of Hiawatha', and 'Evangeline'.
+Longfellow was one of the most popular American poets of his time and had a significant influence on American literature.

 Books